nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Worked on my Udacity flexbox portfolio project.
 I got down a very rough layout with some placeholder images.

+#### R1D43

+**Today's Progress:**
+Worked on my Udacity flexbox portfolio project, with various styling adjustments.
+I'm starting to get a handle on how the flex layout works.